Lucy Clarke and Kim Jones

 This new service took additional time to establish due to the ongoing ‘lock down’ for COVID-19.
 Service users had to prioritise home schooling, and had difficulty attending 1:1 appointments.
 Not all service users were able to use virtual support, dependent on their ability to have privacy and access to digital technology.
 Many community activities, supports and 3rd sector services remained closed or with limited virtual programmes.
 Consequently, no group work was offered and networking with partners was done in small groups and remotely.

 In addition, it became apparent through the project, that prudence would be improved through employing additional Occupational Therapy Assistant Practitioners, to support practice of skills developed within therapy.

-Feedback from multidisciplinary/ agency colleagues within and without DASU has evidenced the positive impact of the Domestic Abuse Occupational Therapist on moral, engagement and multi-agency working (Click on link below)
+- Feedback from multidisciplinary/ agency colleagues within and without DASU has evidenced the positive impact of the Domestic Abuse Occupational Therapist on moral, engagement and multi-agency working (Click here for more detail)

-30 people have been seen by the Occupational Therapist across the period of the project pilot.
+- 30 people have been seen by the Occupational Therapist across the period of the project pilot.
 All of working age, and all female.
-(Click on link below)
+(Click here for demographic information)